Why Safety Is Now a Hot Topic

 - Slurred speech

-Remember, a well thought out Job Safety Analysis will focus every worker’s attention on thinking through to understand each and every activity in advance of starting a job.
-This tool can also help identify project/task issues that could be critical to worker safety and/or proper estimation of costs to complete the work.
-In extreme heat working conditions make sure your workers are reminded to remain aware of indications of heat exhaustion so they can keep themselves and their co-workers safe .
-When it’s time to start work, having a Job Safety Analysis is the key to conducting team job reviews to think through the potential risks that could be encountered while performing each task.
+Remember, a well thought out Job Safety Analysis will focus every worker's attention on thinking through to understand each and every activity in advance of starting a job.
+This tool can also help identify project and task issues that could be critical to worker safety and/or proper estimation of costs to complete the work.
+In extreme heat working conditions make sure your workers are reminded to remain aware of indications of heat exhaustion so they can keep themselves and their co-workers safe.
+When it's time to start work, having a Job Safety Analysis is the key to conducting team job reviews to think through the potential risks that could be encountered while performing each task.